ibm-cloud-docs/dns/manage-dns-zone-records.md

 | Name | Enter `@` or the domain name. |
 | Value | Enter the record to verify appropriate email ending rights for a domain or IP. |
 | TTL | Select the Time to Live (TTL) from the list menu.
 TTL defaults to 15 minutes. |
 {: caption="Table 1.
-Fields required for TXT records" caption-side="top"}
+Fields required for TXT records" caption-side="bottom"}
 {: #txt-fields}
 {: tab-title="TXT"}
 {: tab-group="recordfields"}